NAP consistency & local citations

 - You added a service area to one listing without merging or removing a previous physical-address listing

-Search Google for your business name with and without "Ltd", with and without your old address, with and without your old phone number.
+Search Google for your business name with and without the legal suffix ("LLC", "Inc.", "Corp."), with and without your old address, with and without your old phone number.
 Anything that turns up needs to be either claimed and corrected, or formally requested for removal.
 For GBP specifically, Google has a "report duplicate" flow that works reasonably well if you have control of the canonical listing.
 For other directories, the removal process varies; expect each one to take weeks.

 Step 4: fix the website itself